Home » About Ms Bella St John

 Alongside my passion projects in supporting endangered heritage, I’m also passionate about personal and professional development – and my lifelong study of “what makes people tick”.

 I am fortunate to have worked as a consultant and/or coach with some of the world’s top companies, several high-profile individuals, and a wide range of businesses in an even wider range of industries – and when I ‘retired’ (Ha!
-Well, that was the plan, at least…) when I turned 50, I spent the next seven years travelling through Europe as a fulltime Luxurious Nomad.
+Well, that was the plan, at least…) when I turned 50, I spent the next several years travelling through Europe as a fulltime Luxurious Nomad, despite having a mobility challenge that slows me down but rarely stops me.

 In everything I do, whether it’s preserving history, fostering personal development, or creating works of art, I hope to inspire people to at least consider keeping those elements of the past alive that bring us joy and support meaningful change.